 - Superfood seed snack bars

-These Super seed chocolate bliss balls are perfect snacking food for little and big humans alike and are packed with some of my favourite brain foods.
+These nut free chocolate bliss balls are a simple lunchbox friendly snack, using only 7 whole food ingredients, and optional medicinal herbs.
+They are filled with healthy fats, vitamins, minerals and antioxidants, and taste amazing.
 They contain Reishi mushroom powder (which is optional) which has been easily disguised under all those rich seeds, cacao and dates.

 70g or 1/2 cup hemp hearts